Henry Clifford, 10th Baron Clifford: Marriages, children and family problems

 From his first marriage to Anne, he left two sons, his heir Henry, and Thomas.
-(Note: Thomas spent much of his career on royal service in the north for HenryVIII, for which he was knighted; his offices included governor of Berwick Castle.)
+(Note: Thomas spent much of his career on royal service in the north for Henry VIII, for which he was knighted; his offices included governor of Berwick Castle.)
 With Anne, he also had four daughters, and by Florence, another daughter.
 A number of these married into the Bowes family of Streatlam, Co.
 Durham.
-Clifford's heir and namesake was born around 1493, and was raised at court with the King's son, the future HenryVIII.
+Clifford's heir and namesake was born around 1493, and was raised at court with the King's son, the future Henry VIII.
 (Note: Possibly he was raised by Margaret Beaufort, who occasionally had charge of Henry and other royal wards.)
 The relationship between father and son appears to have been as turbulent as that between Clifford and his wives, with a relationship "strained to breaking point", suggests Dickens.
 In 1511, Clifford complained that young Henry was both wild and a wastrel, who dressed flamboyantly in cloth of gold, "more lyk a duke than a pore baron's sonne as hee is".
 He protested about "the ungodly and ungudely disposition of my son Henrie Clifforde, in such wise as yt was abominable to heare it".
 Among his complaints was that Henry had threatened Clifford's servants and disobeyed his father.
 Clifford also alleged that his son had assaulted Clifford's old servant Henry Popely, had damaged and stolen Clifford's possessions and had sought to retain important men from Clifford's "countree" for himself.
 He had also harmed Clifford's close relations with local religious institutions, said Clifford, by stealing tithes and beating their tenants and servants.
 (Note: Although the date of Clifford's letter to the council is unknown, Dickens has proposed a date of around 1517, because that year Thomas Leeke, then incarcerated in the Fleet Prison, wrote to his brother Sir John on 25 October that year and reported that Henry Clifford the younger and Sir George Darcy had until recently been imprisoned with him; Clifford was reported, after two-weeks imprisonment, as looking "waxen a sad gentleman".
 Dickens speculated that Darcy was one of the "ill-disposed gentlemen" whom Clifford warned his son against.)
 The King, meanwhile, had ordered Clifford to pay £40 to his son towards his upkeep at court, which Clifford had done.
 Clifford had urged his son "to forsake the dangerous counsels of certain evilly-disposed young gentlemen".
 Clifford's exhortations were not wholly successful, as on at least one occasion his son was incarcerated in the Fleet Prison.